-Mathura, was originally, and is still revered as, Braj Bhumi, or the ‘Land of Eternal Love.’
-The name was bequeathed to Mathura because Lord Krishna is said to have spent his childhood and growing up years here.
-His ras-leelas with the gopis are well entrenched in the Hindu psyche and have been immortalized in the temples, bhajans, arts and paintings.
+Mathura, was originally, and is still revered as, Braj Bhumi, or the Land of Eternal Love.
+The name was bequeathed to Mathura because Lord Krishna is said to have spent his childhood and adolescent years here.
+His Raas Leela with the gopis are well entrenched in the Hindu psyche and have been immortalised in the temples, bhajans, arts and paintings.
 In fact, many of the Hindu art forms find their roots here.
 The place was considered to be a myth till it was rediscovered in the 16th century, in and around Mathura.

 Today, Mathura is one of the most important pilgrimage centres of the Hindus boasting innumerable temples dedicated to Lord Krishna and his consort Radha.
 However, before the city gave way to Hinduism in the 8th century, it was a Buddhist centre with several monasteries housing more than 3000 monks.

 However, most of these centres were destroyed by the Afghan warlord by the name of Mahmud Ghazni.
 Much later, it was Aurangzeb, in the 16th century, who levelled down many of the famous temples including the Kesava Deo Temple and had a mosque built there in its place.

 Mathura continues to draw a flood of pilgrims all year round and especially during festivals, such as Holi and Janmashtmi (Lord Krishna’s birthday), which falls in August/September.

 Situated on the banks of river Yamuna, Mathura is seen as the cradle of Indian culture and civilisation.
 India is considered to be a spiritual destination and many of the visitors looking for peace and enlightenment head to the city to seek solace in its ashrams and temples.
 Mathura is considered sacred by Hindus, Buddhists and Jains.